Magnetic field generation in mergers of massive main-sequence stars: Numerical methods

 \section{Numerical methods}

-The initial conditions for the merger simulations in this paper are from stellar models computed with the stellar evolution code \mesa (Sect.~\ref{sec:methodsevolution}) and represent a merger induced by binary star evolution.
-The hydrodynamics simulations of the merger are carried out using the moving-mesh magnetohydrodynamics code \arepo (Sect.~\ref{sec:methodshydro}).
+The original simulation was presented in \citetalias{schneider2019a}, and we briefly summarize the applied computational set-up and methods here.
+The initial conditions for the merger simulations in this paper are from stellar models computed with the stellar evolution code \mesa (Sect.~\ref{sec:methodsevolution}) and represent a merger induced by isolated binary star evolution.
+The hydrodynamic simulations of the merger are carried out using the moving-mesh MHD code \arepo (Sect.~\ref{sec:methodshydro}).